How Fast is Considered Reckless Driving in NY?

 Is reckless driving a felony in New York?

-No. As stated, reckless driving is considered a misdemeanor.
-A felony is the most serious crime you can commit such as arson or murder.
+Reckless driving is a misdemeanor in the state of New York.
+A felony is the most serious crime such as arson or murder.
 Jail time for a felony is a minimum of one year while a misdemeanor begins at one month.
-The only time reckless driving might be tried for a felony is if it resulted in loss of life.
+The only time reckless driving is a felony is if it resulted in loss of life.

 While a misdemeanor is a lesser charge, it still leaves you with a criminal record.
 My Tickets NYC’s team of attorneys act fast to make sure this doesn’t happen.
 When you work with us, we go over every detail to come up with a defense to move your case out of criminal court and into traffic court for less severe effects.